 Within four years, two out of five dieters end up heavier than they were before they lost weight.
 Deliberate attempts to become thinner strongly predict weight gain over the long term.
 (Dulloo, et al, Obesity Reviews, 2015)

 3. Diets are not healthy

-Diets are based on the assumption that obesity is bad, however, the research showing that fat is actually deadly is surprisingly weak, and there is in fact evidence showing that fat is protective.
-But even if obesity is truly unhealthy, weight loss is not a good treatment, given that dieting does not improve standard measures of health and causes more trauma to the body than obesity itself.
+Diets are based on the assumption that high body weight is bad, however, the research showing that fat is actually deadly is surprisingly weak, and there is in fact evidence showing that fat is protective.
+But even if high body weight is truly unhealthy, weight loss is not a good treatment, given that dieting does not improve standard measures of health and causes more trauma to the body than higher weight itself.